 The focus of Mission at John’s UCC is to reach beyond the walls of the church, locally and globally.
 We respond to Christ’s call to “care for my people” by linking gifts of money, time and talents to the needs of God’s world.
 We strive to balance local and global mission support, placing emphasis on organizations with active church member involvement.
-A group of our members, St. John’s Outreach Team, meet monthly (the last Monday of the month at 4:30 pm in the church Library) to coordinate projects.
+A group of our members, St. John’s Outreach Team, also known as the Diakonia Outreach Team, meet monthly (the last Monday of the month at 4:30 pm in the church Library) to coordinate projects.
 Contact information is listed below on this page.

 Our Mission Outreach Team bulletin board provides information and letters from those we support in mission outreach – located in the hallway by the Library & Pastor Addie’s office.
 Volunteerism is a source of our strength and, as such, we encourage hands-on participation by all members of the congregation, so they can experience the joy of helping others in need.